MithiDocs

 Archival Methods

-Vaultastic supports multiple methods for ingesting NAS and file server data.
+Vaultastic supports multiple methods for ingesting data from NAS and file servers.

 AWS DataSync